equwal/clic/README.md

 # Make a binary

+## Linked binary requiring ECL

-If you have ecl and a C compiler, just type `make`
+If you have ecl and a C or C++ compiler, just type `make`.
 You will get a binary named *clic*.
 The makefile is a wrapper that call **make-binary.lisp** with ecl.

-I don't provide a way to generate a binary with sbcl because it creates binaries larger than 10 Mb.
+## Static binary (standalone)

+If you want to deploy **clic** without installing sbcl or ecl, you can create a standalone executable (10 Mb approximately) with sbcl.

+    make sbcl-bin

 # Use it